THE LAST ARK

 CREWS AND CULTURES - ZONE DWELLERS

-Zone-Ghouls are a close-knit, nomadic and violently xenophobic tribe of nocturnal mutants, clad in masks and ragged dark cloaks to hide their severe deformities.
-They are known to be hostile and very dangerous to Arklanders, but hide a secret that may save the Last Ark.
+The Zone-Ghouls are a close-knit, nomadic and violently xenophobic tribe of nocturnal mutants, clad in masks and ragged dark cloaks to hide their deformities.
+They are descendants of the humans who survived the Apocalypse, but over the centuries, they have lost all memory of their origin.

-The Nova Sect is a procession of seemingly non-mutated humans in makeshift vessels, clad in long dark robes, slowly make their way across the waters of the zone.
+The Nova Sect are a procession of seemingly non-mutated humans in makeshift vessels, clad in long dark robes, and have been slowly making their way across the waters of the zone.
 Perhaps they are on a pilgrimage.
 For some reason, they settle on or near the Island.
 When approached, they treat strangers like they were the ghosts of the dead or spirits of the old age.
 They have strange powers and understand the Old World in ways that are simultaneously threatening and enticing.

-Helldivers of Scrap Island: Wave-stalkers talk about an artificial junk island slowly drifting along the coast.
+The Helldivers of Scrap Island: Wave-stalkers talk about an artificial junk island slowly drifting along the coast.
 Dangerously close to the Island.
 Settlements are attacked, boats stolen and mutants captured and sold into slavery to the masters of this terrible floating city of rust and blood.
-Now a delegation from Scrap Island approach the Ark under a white flag of truce – but can they be trusted?

 Your own group!
 If you have an idea for a Zone-dweller group, please contact us and we will fit you into the story of the Last Ark.

-All MUTANT events are open (everyone is welcome and should be treated equally no matter who they are) and co-created (we help each other both in- and outside of the fiction).
+All MUTANT events are inclusive (everyone is welcome and should be treated equally no matter who they are) and co-created (we help each other both in- and outside of the fiction).

-We are all responsible for our own and each other’s safety while on the island.
-That means lending a hand when you can, trusting your fellow players to know what they're doing and keeping a clear head.
+Lend a hand when you can, trust your fellow players to know what they're doing and keep a clear head.

 Be attentive and never afraid to discreetly check in with other players.
-It's always cool to break character (by saying "RED" or tapping out" or gently slowing down a scene (by saying “YELLOW”).
+It's always cool to break character (by saying "RED") or gently slowing down a scene (by saying “YELLOW”).
 It's also encouraged to signal that you want fellow players to go harder (by saying “GREEN).

 Since we're on an island, we'll have at least one licensed and trained EMT on site at all times.
-There will also be a small off-game medbay equipped with first aid-gear and heart-starters and a speedboat plus emergency car on standby to bring players in need of serious medical care to a hospital nearby.
+There will also be a small off-game medbay equipped with first aid-gear and emergency transport on standby for players in need of serious medical care.

-For comfort and rest breaks, we'll have a small "off-game" area, where you can chill and talk to one of our volunteers about whatever.
+For comfort and rest breaks, we'll have a small "off-game" area.

 June 25 - 28: CRASH